TheSoftwareHouse/babelsheet-js/docs-src/services.md

     (default: <code>none</code>)
   </p>
   <p>
     Filters.
 Passed as space separated list, with keys separated by dots. (--filters en_US.CORE.COMMON en_US.CORE.SPECIFIC).
-Can include tags, as a second part of the filter expression (--filters en_US.tag1.CORE).
+Can include tags, as a second part of the filter expression (--filters en_US.tag1.CORE), or first if locale is ommited (--filters tag1.CORE).
+If there is no locale in the filter, the filter is applied to every locale.
   </p>
 </details>
 <details>